asmsh/lazy/README.md

 # Lazy

-A lazy value loader, it can be used to load expensive computation only when it is needed and cache the result for future use.
+A generic lazy value loader, with simple API.
+It offers a simple way to lazy-load expensive values when first needed, and instant access to them later.

 ## Installation